waydabber/m1ddc/README.md

 This little tool controls external displays (connected via USB-C/DisplayPort Alt Mode) using DDC/CI on M1 Macs.
 Useful to embed in various scripts.

-*Please note that controlling a HDMI display thourhg the 2020 M1 Mini's HDMI port is not working.
+*Please note that controlling a HDMI display via the 2020 M1 Mini's HDMI port is not working.
 You have to use DisplayPort over USB-C!*

 ## Prerequisites